brewster/front_end_loader/README.md

 It then runs the experiment, which causes the requests to start flowing and output to be displayed on the screen.
-The requests method on the experiment is where you will define the script to be run loop_count times for each of the simulated users.
+The requests method on the experiment is where you will define the script to be run loop_count times for each of the simulated users:

 ```ruby
   e.requests do |r|